JJNod88/jjn-pp2-tbc/README.md

 Using Google Developer Tool

 * 1280px
-    * Addiitonal padding for the Title div, h1
+    * Additional padding for the Title div, h1
     * Additional padding top on game and score area, improved spacing, reduced padding top for footer
 * 950px
     * Rules div gets a reduced margin so that it stays aligned